kali-linex/linex/Documentation/networking/dsa/dsa.rst

 Master network devices
 ----------------------

-Master network devices are regular, unmodified Linux network device drivers for the CPU/management Ethernet interface.
+Master network devices are regular, unmodified Linex network device drivers for the CPU/management Ethernet interface.
 Such a driver might occasionally need to know whether DSA is enabled (e.g.: to enable/disable specific offload features), but the DSA subsystem has been proven to work with industry standard drivers: